kendru/learn-cljs/content/section-2/lesson-15-capstone-temperature-converter.md

 _Temperature Converter Markup_

 1. Radio buttons used to switch between units
-2. Text input for the use to enter a temperature
+2. Text input for the user to enter a temperature
 3. Result display area

 This markup defines all of the elements that we will use in our app, so we do